thoughtfulbloke/letter2ed/README.md

 Gibson’s method produces results further from actuarial standard methods than the K&K method.
 The reason for Gibson’s model performing so poorly compared to K&K lies in implicitly misapplying death rates by age.
-Young people migrate a lot and die little.
-Old people migrate little and die a lot.
+Young people often migrate, but don't die very often.
+Old people often die, but don't migrate very often.
 Applying a correction based on the amount of migration to the mortality of the total population (dominated by people not migrating) introduces unnecessary structural error.

 <figure>
 <img src="immigration.png"